The Great Gatsby

 Unbelievably, few people read The Great Gatsby when it was first published.
 In the roaring Twenties, its questioning of the American Dream may not have been welcome.
 Other American writers, like Sinclair Lewis and Ernest Hemingway, were successful with critical or jaded looks at the lives of the post-Great War generation, but Fitzgerald's novel must have seemed a particular betrayal.

 Scott Fitzgerald had been the chronicler of the jazz age, of the antics of the fun-loving, high-living, affluent, young adults of that era.
-It was overlooked that his chronicling had always been from a decidedly ambivalent position as he seemed to simultaneously enjoy and expose his subjects in his stories and novels.
+It was overlooked that his chronicling had always been from an ambivalent position as he seemed to simultaneously enjoy and expose his subjects in his stories and novels.

 By the Great Depression of the 1930s, when such a message might expect to be better received, Fitzgerald was starting to seem a relic of a previous era.
 Social critiques set in those hard times, as in the work of John Steinbeck, were perceived to be much more relevant than a fable of the very rich set in a time of seeming plenty.

 But, for once, the critics and academics were ahead of the populace.
 Their admiration for The Great Gatsby kept it alive long after Fitzgerald's death.
 The baby-boomer generation of the 1950s to 1970s was taught The Great Gatsby as part of the canon of modern literature.
 The book's themes certainly seemed relevant to a new post-war (WWII) and during-war (Vietnam) generation which was questioning some of the same values as Fitzgerald.

 Since then, The Great Gatsby has risen still higher as both the literati and the general public have been able to provide the assessment that comes only with the passage of time.
 It has become one of the most popular and greatly admired novels of the twentieth century.